seeingterra/neutts-air-api/README.md

 ## Model Details

 NeuTTS Air is built off Qwen 0.5B - a lightweight yet capable language model optimised for text understanding and generation - as well as a powerful combination of technologies designed for efficiency and quality:
+- **Supported Languages**: English

-- **Audio Codec**: [NeuCodec](https://huggingface.co/neuphonic/neucodec) - our proprietary neural audio codec that achieves exceptional audio quality at low bitrates using a single codebook
+- **Audio Codec**: [NeuCodec](https://huggingface.co/neuphonic/neucodec) - our 50hz neural audio codec that achieves exceptional audio quality at low bitrates using a single codebook
+- **Context Window**: 2048 tokens, enough for processing ~30 seconds of audio (including prompt duration)
 - **Format**: Available in GGML format for efficient on-device inference
 - **Responsibility**: Watermarked outputs
 - **Inference Speed**: Real-time generation on mid-range devices